 By the middle of the 1990s, the ruling government initiated yet another process of change with poverty-reduction goals.
 The resulting Ghana Vision 2020 emphasised, in addition to economic growth, some aspects of social concern.
 Human and civil rights were made part of official development policy as pressures for democratic governance and social equity mounted.

-The Women and Development component of Ghana 2020 sought to “strengthen the foundations for the establishment of a social environment that is void of gender bias and accords full recognition to women as equal societal and productive assets” (Ghana Government 1995, p.
+The Women and Development component of Ghana 2020 sought to “strengthen the viagra in india foundations for the establishment of a social environment that is void of gender bias and buying viagra from mexico accords full recognition to women as equal societal and productive assets” (Ghana Government 1995, p.
 48).
 The three key areas targeted were health and nutrition, productive resources, and educational enrolment and achievement.
 Yet by the end of the 1990s, the plight of women had not changed in any significant way.

 Some progress had been made in improving the conditions of women.
 Improved access to micro-credit, targeted maternal and child health programmes and the female education drive led to enhanced access to capital, health and education.
 However, at the basic level where these programmes were run, the neglect of the broader questions regarding the status of women in society continued.
 The result was the continued feminisation of poverty.
 By the close of the 1990s, fresh attempts were made to address the question of poverty more seriously.

-Acknowledging that “over the past ten years, Ghana has experienced growing and deepening poverty, an evidence of intensification of vulnerability and exclusion among some groups and in some areas” (GPRS 2000, p. ii), the GPRS seeks to reverse the situation.
+Acknowledging that “over the past ten years, Ghana has experienced growing and deepening poverty, an evidence of intensification of vulnerability and exclusion among some groups and how to buy cialis online in some areas” (GPRS 2000, p. ii), the GPRS seeks to reverse the situation.
 It aims “to create wealth by transforming the nature of the economy to achieve growth, accelerated poverty reduction and the protection of the vulnerable and excluded within a decentralised, democratic environment”(GPRS 2000, p. ii).

 This laudable goal is to be achieved through: